-The NADP operates three precipitation chemistry networks (National Trends Network, Atmospheric Integrated Research Monitoring Network, and Mercury Deposition Network). two atmospheric concentration networks (Atmospheric Mercury Network, Ammonia Monitoring Network), two analytical laboratories (Central Analytical Laboratory and Mercury Analytical Laboratory), and the Network Equipment Depot.
+The NADP operates two precipitation chemistry networks (National Trends Network and Mercury Deposition Network), three atmospheric concentration networks (Atmospheric Mercury Network, Mercury Litterfall Network, Ammonia Monitoring Network), the NADP Analytical Laboratory (NAL), and the Network Equipment Depot (NED).
 Each network has its own objectives and corresponding analytes and sampling period.
-The NADP also participates in several externally administered programs to evaluate data quality independently and objectively.
+The NADP also participates in several externally administered programs to evaluate data guality independently and objectively.
 These programs are external in that they are not administered directly by NADP committees or by the Program Office.
 They are funded directly by the USGS and EPA.
 Upon request from these agencies, the QAAG may provide input and recommendations to the external QA programs.
 The information provided below is a brief overview of the Program Operations.
 For greater detail on networks, proposed new initiatives, laboratories, and data quality management, please refer to the NADP Quality Management Plan.